 There are a multitude of legal causes of action in which we have defended our client companies and individuals ranging from claims of medical malpractice; violation of constitutional rights under the First, Eighth, and Fourteenth Amendments (e.g. cruel and unusual punishment); violation of privacy; disability, sex, and race discrimination; assault and battery; intentional and negligent infliction of emotional distress; negligence; civil harassment; and other related claims.

 Our goals in these legal actions are to bring them to a swift and cost effective end through motions to dismiss, and, when necessary, motions for summary judgment.
-We utilize valid legal strategies to prevent inmate plaintiffs from conducting discovery, including depositions of our clients’ employees, and to avoid problematic trials.
+We utilize valid legal strategies to counteract inmate plaintiffs' efforts to conduct inappropriate and abusive discovery, including depositions of our clients’ employees, and to avoid problematic trials.
 We work closely with our clients’ practitioners and collaborate effectively with Department of Corrections counsel to expedite dismissal of the cases.
 Our team efforts have led to an impeccable track record.